Search Results for: crisis action plan

 Crisis Communications Team FNX ExPlan Read More »

-Product/Process Disasters
+Product/Process Incidents

-One of the three major categories of disaster types.
+One of the three major categories of incident types.
 The other two being Natural/Human-made and Fictitious.

 This also aligns with a conversation about the definition of a threat versus a hazard.
 We view threats as the “thing” causing the potential adverse impact (the “hazard”).
 So a series of days of heavy rainfall generates flash flooding, which makes your street flooded where you can’t get in or out of your home.
 Hurricanes can generate flash flooding and so can dam breeches.
+The incident occurs when people are adversely impacted by the hazard (or hazards), generated from the threat (or threats).

-Product/Process Disasters – which by the way, we call Disasters, when others may say incidents, crises, emergencies, etc.
+Product/Process Incidents – which by the way, we are using the term ‘incidents’, when others may say disasters, catastrophies, crises, emergencies, etc.

 Someday we hope there will be clearer definitions for the severity of the incident to delineate between an emergency and a catastrophe – and also elimination of the phrase “natural disaster“.